TokynBlast/pyTGM/README.md

 ## File Reading

-'name' refers to the file name, including the file type
+'name' refers to the path to the file, including the file name
 ```
 file.read.document(name)
 file.read.line(name, line=0)